Bicycle-sharing system: Dockless bikes

 Also known as Call a Bike, free floating bike or fourth generation, the dockless bike hire systems consist of a bicycle with a lock that is usually integrated onto the frame and does not require a docking station.
 The earliest versions of this system consisted of for-rent-bicycles that were locked with combination locks and that could be unlocked by a registered user by calling the vendor to receive the combination to unlock the bicycle.
 The user would then call the vendor a second time to communicate where the bicycle had been parked and locked.
 This system was further developed by Deutsche Bahn in 1998 to incorporate a digital authentication codes (that changes) to automatically lock and unlock bikes.
 Deutsche Bahn launched Call a Bike in 2000, enabling users to unlock via SMS or telephone call, and more recently with an app.

-Recent technological and operational improvements by telephones and GPSs have paved the way for dramatic increase of this type of private app driven "dockless" bicycle-sharing system.
-In particular in China, Ofo and Mobike have become the world's largest bike share operators with millions of bikes spread over 100 cities.
-Today dockless bike shares are designed whereby a user need not return the bike to a kiosk or station; rather, the next user can find it by GPS.
-Over 30 private companies have started operating in China.
+Recent technological improvements have enabled a rapid increase of this type of "dockless" bicycle-sharing system.
+Modern dockless bikes are equipped with a GPS tracking unit for location tracking and a cellular modem for communication.
+This onboard telematics device allows the bicycle to be located by users via a smartphone app.
+When a user rents the bike, the app sends a command through a central server to the device on the bike, which then unlocks its integrated wheel lock.
+The device also collects telemetry data, such as distance traveled, for automated billing.
+This entire process is a key part of digitalization for shared mobility operators.

 However, the rapid growth vastly outpaced immediate demand and overwhelmed Chinese cities, where infrastructure and regulations were not prepared to handle a sudden flood of millions of shared bicycles.

-Not needing docking stations that may require city planning and building permissions, the system spread rapidly on a global scale,.
+Not needing docking stations that may require city planning and building permissions, the system spread rapidly on a global scale.
 At times dockless bike-sharing systems have been criticized as rogue systems instituted without respect for local authorities.
 In many cities entrepreneurial companies have independently introduced this system, despite a lack of adequate parking facilities.
 City officials lack regulation experience for this mode of transportation and social habits have not developed either.
 In some jurisdictions, authorities have confiscated "rogue" dockless bicycles that are improperly parked for potentially blocking pedestrian traffic on sidewalks and in other cases new laws have been introduced to regulate the shared bikes.